Public Relations - 166

 - Receive an introduction to the Canadian Public Relations Society (CPRS) and the International Association of Business Communicators (IABC).

-- Working with a team of classmates on an organizational communications challenge.
+- Work with a team of classmates on organizational communications challenges.

 1 academic year (period of 8 months)

 View the Exceptions Calendar for start dates and semester break information.

 Visit Open House Plus, an on-demand, curated collection of videos, interviews and blogs about our programs, student services and supports!
 Get answers to your questions, watch video greeting from Deans and faculty, stay up-to-date on virtual events and more.